reity/algebraical/README.rst

 Subclass of the `built-in function type <https://docs.python.org/3/library/operator.html>`__ for representing algebraic operators (that are typically associated with algebraic structures and algebraic circuits) as immutable, hashable, sortable, and callable objects.

+This library is compatible with the `circuit <https://pypi.org/project/circuit>`__ library and is intended to complement the `logical <https://pypi.org/project/logical>`__ library for logical operations.

 |pypi| |readthedocs| |actions| |coveralls|

 .. |pypi| image:: https://badge.fury.io/py/algebraical.svg